Hbondini/hb_dfab/content/blog/02-filament-winder-build.md

 ---

 ## 1. Mechanical Design: The "Active Eye"
 Most DIY winders use a static delivery ring.
-This causes the fiber to twist and fray when winding high angles.
+This causes the fiber to twist and lay unevenly on the mandrel when winding high angles.
 I engineered a **3rd Axis (Active Delivery Eye)** that rotates in sync with the carriage direction.

 <video width="100%" controls autoplay loop muted playsinline>
   <source src="/images/winder/winder-closeup.mov" type="video/mp4">